Importing meat

 Product requirements

 The article on Importing food & beverage products lists the general requirements for all foodstuffs, such as hygiene legislation and the presence of harmful substances.
-If your products are found to be unsafe, you have a duty to report (in Dutch) them to the Netherlands Food and Consumer Product Safety Authority (NVWA).
+If your products are found to be unsafe, you have a duty to (in Dutch) to the Netherlands Food and Consumer Product Safety Authority (NVWA).

 Food hygiene

-If you produce, process, transport, distribute, or store foodstuffs, you are required to have a food safety plan under European food & beverage hygiene legislation.
-This plan outlines how your company ensures that all food & beverages are handled safely and how you comply with HACCP principles.
-HACCP is short for Hazard Analysis Critical Control Points.
+If you produce, process, transport, distribute, or store foodstuffs, you are required to have a food safety plan under European food & beverage hygiene .
+This plan outlines how your company ensures that all food & beverages are handled safely and how you comply with HACCP principles. is short for Hazard Analysis Critical Control Points.
 The HACCP system shows what can go wrong with food & beverages and how you can prevent this.
-Food of animal origin is also subject to an additional European Regulation with specific hygiene requirements.
+Food of animal origin is also subject to an additional European Regulation with specific hygiene .

 Food contamination